cozy/cozy-stack/docs/cli/cozy-stack_konnectors_install.md

 ## cozy-stack konnectors install

-Install an konnector with the specified slug name from the given source URL.
+Install a konnector with the specified slug name from the given source URL.

 ### Synopsis

-Install an konnector with the specified slug name from the given source URL.
+Install a konnector with the specified slug name from the given source URL.

 ```